 NEW ARTICLE: Should your OCD therapist participate in your Exposure-and-Response-Prevention "exposures"?
 (I do.)

-March 15.
-I hope you're doing well in all this slushy mess. ("Or is it snow?
+January 2, 2017 - Here in NY it's cold.
+It's the beginning of winter.
+I hope you're doing well in this chilly weather. ("Or is it too cold?
 How can I be SURE???
 Today it was..
 YES, but then again, yesterday...."
-Yes, I obsessed about the slop, but then I went out & LOOKED at it - it wasn't so bad!)
+Yes, I obsessed about yesterday's cold, but then I went out & felt it - it wasn't so bad!)